SPAIN & PORTUGAL

 1928

-Built for the 1929 Ibero-American Exhibition, the Alfonso XIII is the architectural embodiment of Seville — Mudéjar arches, hand-painted tiles, wrought-iron balconies, and a central courtyard with a fountain that could have been designed for the express purpose of drinking sherry beside.
-151 rooms, a Luxury Collection property, and a position within walking distance of the Alcázar, the cathedral, and the Giralda tower.
+Built for the 1929 Ibero-American Exhibition, the Alfonso XIII is the architectural embodiment of Seville distilled into a single building: Mudéjar arches, hand-painted azulejo tiles, wrought-iron balconies, and a central courtyard with a fountain that appears to have been designed for the express purpose of drinking sherry beside it at dusk.
+The hotel was commissioned by King Alfonso XIII himself, who wanted Seville to have a hotel worthy of receiving royalty, and it has been receiving it ever since.
+151 rooms, a Luxury Collection property, and a position within walking distance of the Alcázar, the cathedral, and the Giralda tower that makes sightseeing feel almost redundant.